stfc/alc_eqcm/CI-tests/README.txt

-test  6: Electrodeposition of Ag on Pt (mass calibration) test  7: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host (characterization of the accumulated charge only) test  8: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host (Print raw EQCM values between a given voltage range) test 25: Compute massogram for intercalation of K+ ions into/from a (NiOH)2 host
+test  6: Electrodeposition of Ag on Pt (mass calibration) test  7: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host (characterization of the accumulated charge only) test  8: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host (Print raw EQCM values between a given voltage range)

 ########################################
 # Solution of the stoichiometric problem